new-guy/screeps-os/README.md

 - Remove creep process delay
 - Need a consistent process naming scheme
 - Combine room tools getConstructionSite & constructionSiteExists
+- Scouts need to be able to recognize when a room is unreachable and stop sending scouts there for N ticks

 ### MMO Ready